jchristopher/linkmarklet/readme.txt

 == Changelog ==

 = 0.4 =
 * Support for Future Publishing.
 If you're like me, you like to bulk-linkblog, but you don't want to innundate readers with tons of posts all at once.
 There's now a setting that will let you auto-schedule a post to go live within a timeframe after your future-most-scheduled post.
+You can also set a 'bumper' of time between your most recently published posts.
 * Added (optional) support for Tags

 = 0.3 =